 This article addresses the step by step by procedure on how to build the customized configuration manager 2007 console:

-the SCCM Console is going to be installed should meet the supported configurations for the SCCM 2007.
+The system where the SCCM Console is going to be installed should meet the supported configurations for the SCCM 2007.

 http://technet.microsoft.com/en-us/library/dd547071.aspx